 Keywords play an important role in how Amazon Product Category Tree works.
 You can also choose keywords, which target a specific audience.
 These are often called “Target Audience Keywords.”

 Know that Amazon gathers a huge amount of information about its customers.
 To name a few this includes an individual’s:

 To access your target audience, ensure that you include your Target Audience Keywords.
 Say, for instance, if you are selling Men’s perfumes, set the target as “Men.”

-Amazon’s bullet points is something worth noting here.
-It allows a seller to add a maximum of 5 bullet points and this section is something you can leverage on, to draw potential shoppers’ attention by writing the important features of a product.
+Amazon’s bullet points Are something worth noting here.
+It allows a seller to add a maximum of 5 bullet points and this section is something you can leverage, to draw potential shoppers’ attention by writing the important features of a product.